The Nature for City LIFE project inclides 10 actions. They meet both operationnal targets:

-The objective of this action is to enable the development of the consultation upstream and aims to help prevent downstream litigation.
-Indeed, allowing the public to make comments or proposals before the permit is submitted helps to improve the quality of urban projects and thus their acceptability.
+The aim of this action is to enable the development of consultation or citizen mobilisation as early as possible in order to help prevent litigation later on.
+Allowing the public to formulate their observations or proposals before the permit is submitted helps to improve the quality of urban projects, and thus reinforce their acceptability.

-This action meets the operational objective "to strengthen the integration of nature in cities into urban development projects".
+It is fully in line with the operational objective "to strengthen the integration of nature in the city in urban development projects".

 Choice of urban projects

 On the basis of the list drawn up by each metropolis, reviews of urban projects are regularly organised with the NFCL project team, SENNSE Culture couleurs and the services of the metropolises.
 In addition, exchanges are also set up with the services of the local authorities of the metropolitan territories which may request support for projects under local control.